 About Charlottesville High School

 Charlottesville High School is home of the Black Knights, serving approximately 1200 students in grades 9-12.
 CHS excels in academics, the arts, athletics, and more.
-In the 2015-16 school year, students qualified for national (and international) competitions in academic team, art, programming.
-Three students were selected to represent the United States through State Department international travel programs.
+Students regularly earn an array of honors and qualify for national and international competitions in academics, fine arts, and STEM programming.

 A few CHS highlights:

-- In 2014, a new high-tech STEM lab was unveiled at the school, home to science and engineering classes and serving as a shared space for cross-curricular work.
-(It is also home to the award-winning science club BACON, the Best All-Around Club of Nerds.)
+- Our high-tech STEM lab is home to science and engineering classes and serves as a shared space for cross-curricular work.
+It is also home to the award-winning BACON Club ( Best All-Around Club of Nerds), along with an internationally-qualifying Zero Robotics team (two years in a row!).

 - The CHS band and orchestra are among the most-decorated in Virginia, and the orchestra has received superior ratings continually since 1984.
-CHS has earned nine “Blue Ribbon” from the Virginia Music Educators Association, given to schools whose top band, choir, and orchestra all earn superior.
+CHS has earned twelve“Blue Ribbons” from the Virginia Music Educators Association, given to schools whose top band, choir, and orchestra all earn superior.

 - CHS students excel in world languages, including French, German, Latin, Spanish, and even Chinese!
-In 2015-16, our students put this language training into practice by translating for Spanish-speaking families at school events, partnering with the East Asia Center at U.Va., hosting students through the State Department, and making field trips to the German Embassy (plus China, France, Spain, and Switzerland).
+Our students put this language training into practice by translating for Spanish-speaking families at school events, partnering with the East Asia Center at U.Va., hosting guests from China, and making field trips to the German Embassy (plus China, France, Spain, and Switzerland).

 The Knightly News, a school newsletter, is posted online and also mailed to parents six times a year.
 Mail subscriptions are available as well.